sony-mathew/rekall/docs/environment.md

-Disable serving static files from the `/public` folder by default since Apache or NGINX already handles this.
+Disable serving static files from the `/public` folder by default since Apache or NGINX already handles this by default.
 ```
 RAILS_SERVE_STATIC_FILES=true
 ```